Autoparallel/ethereum_research/journal/src/poseidon/s-boxes.md

 # S-Boxes
-POSEIDON uses S-boxes (Substitution boxes) to apply a non-linear transformation to the input data.
+Poseidon uses S-boxes (Substitution boxes) to apply a non-linear transformation to the input data.
 This non-linearity is crucial for security, as it makes the relationship between the input and output complex and difficult to reverse-engineer or predict.
 In particular, it strengthens the hash against linear and differential cryptanalysis.

-POSEIDON uses a specific type of S-boxes, which are based on integer powers of the input.
+Poseidon uses a specific type of S-boxes, which are based on integer powers of the input.
 This is in contrast to other S-boxes, say used in AES, which may use other types of functions like lookups, multiplicative inverses, or XOR.
-POSEIDON typically uses integer powers of the input, such as $x^3$ or $x^5$.
+Poseidon typically uses integer powers of the input, such as $x^3$ or $x^5$.

 ### Why Non-linearity Matters